safesoftware/slpkg/README.md

 At the moment, the only allowable sub-command is `unpack`.
 In the future this tool may be extended to allow repacking a folder into a .slpk package.

-By default the program produces no output, except in the case of errors.
+By default the program produces very little output, except in the case of errors.
 The `--verbose` flag can be used to have the program log a message for each file extracted from the scene layer package.

 # License